kareemalsawah/Snake_Game/README.md

 # Snake_Game
-Snake Game built using pure html
+Snake Game built using pure HTML and Javascript